hydephp/develop/docs/creating-content/documentation-pages.md

 #### Automatic Subdirectory-Based Grouping

-You can also automatically group your documentation pages by placing source files in sub-directories.
+You can also automatically group your documentation pages by placing source files in subdirectories.

 For example, putting a Markdown file in `_docs/getting-started/` is equivalent to adding the same front matter seen above.